Other sections in Your Global Experience:

 Programme Cost: £1,995, (includes international flights, scheduled activities, and accommodation during your stay) All of the allocated financial assistance for this trip has been distributed.

 There are a limited number of places remaining for the Easter 2019 trip with the Linguistics and English Language Department.
 To register your interest, please complete the online trip application form.
-All of the allocated financail assistance for this trip has been distributed, so we not able to offer financial assistance for this trip.

 Explore the rich cultural heritage of Northern France as it navigates between the demands of globalisation and its renewed sense of identity.

-You will also participate in seminars and discussions with locals about current socio-political issues such as the migrant crisis and climate change and their impact on the region.
+You will participate in seminars and discussions with academics and locals about current socio-political issues, such as the migrant crisis and climate change, and their impact on the region.
 Be left with a deeper appreciation of the area’s history after visiting sites of global significance and witness how the region is now embracing the challenges of the globalised 21st century.

 This trip will be of particular interest to students of Politics and IR, Geography, History, Arts and Languages.